thomashmolina/Lab6/README.md

 # Lab6-Passport
 CS260 Passport Lab

 Authentication is a critical part of almost any application.
 Passport allows you to use an authenticaion framework for local database authentication as well as authentication through google, twitter or facebook.
-In this lab, you will set up local authentication as shown in [Chapter 26](http://proquest.safaribooksonline.com/book/programming/javascript/9780133844351/vi-building-practical-web-application-components/ch26_html) of the book "Node.js, MongoDB, and AngularJS Web Development".
-This lab will have a little different format because we want you to use the style from the book.
+In this lab, you will set up local authentication for your application.

 The project is organized into the following directory structure:
 * ./: Contains the base application files and supporting folders.
 This is the project root.
 * ./node_modules: Created when the NPMs listed above are installed in the system.
 * ./controllers: Contains the Express route controllers that provide the interaction between routes and changes to the MongoDB database.
 * ./models: Contains the Mongoose model definitions for objects in the database.
-* ./static: Contains any static files that need to be sent, such as CSS and AngularJS code.
 * ./views: Contains the HTML templates that will be rendered by EJS.

 When the user registers, you will create a document in the mongo database that includes the password.
 When the user logs in later, you will check to make sure the password is correct.